neffercarrillo/security-plus/notes/README.md

 ## Session 11: Governance and Compliance

 - governance is management of IT infra, policies, procedures and operations
-- compliance is adhecerence to laws, regulations, standards and policies
+- compliance is adherence to laws, regulations, standards and policies
 - governance ensure orgs IT infra aligns w/ business objectives
 - monitoring review and assess effectiveness
 - revision is to update governance framework
 - governance structures 1 boards 2 committees 3 government entities 4 centralized/decentralized structures
 - policies 1 acceptable use policy (AUP - do's and dont's sets boundaries for appropriate use) 2 information security policies (how org protects its info assets from threats) 3 business continuity (continue critical ops during and after a disruption) 4 disaster recovery 5 incident response (plan for handling security incidents) 6 software development lifecycle (SDLC) 7 change management (implement changes in a controlled manner)
-- standards provide framework for implement securtity measures
+- standards provide framework for implement security measures
 - standard examples 1 password standards 2 access control standards 3 physical security standards 4 encryption standards
-- procedures (sequences of actions) 1 change management 2 onboard/offboarding 3 playbooks (checklist of items to perform)
+- procedures (sequences of actions) 1 change management 2 onboard/off-boarding 3 playbooks (checklist of items to perform)
 - governance considerations 1 regulatory 2 legal (contract law, intellectual property, etc) 3 industry 4 geographical
 - compliance reporting is to collect and present data to demonstrate adherence to compliance requirements. can be internal or external
 - compliance monitoring is the process of reviewing the orgs ops to ensure compliance. can be internal or external.
-- due dilligence review of orgs ops to identify potential compliance risks
+- due diligence review of orgs ops to identify potential compliance risks
 - due care steps taken to mitigate risks
-- attestation formal declaration that the org's processes and ontrols are compliant
+- attestation formal declaration that the org's processes and controls are compliant
-- acknowledgement is a recognition and acceptance of compliance
+- acknowledgment is a recognition and acceptance of compliance
-- automation in compliance streamline data collection, improve accurace and provide real-time compliance monitoring
+- automation in compliance streamline data collection, improve accuracy and provide real-time compliance monitoring
 - non-compliance consequences 1 fines 2 sanctions 3 reputational damage 4 loss of license 5 contractual impacts

 ## Session 12: Asset and Change Management